Mary Kathryn Kozy's

 Manning or "Dow" Shiver was born 7 Jan 1837 in Dooly County, Georgia, a son of Manning Shiver and Sarah LOVE or NETTLES.

 He was married on 14 Apr 1859, probably in Mitchell County, Georgia to Celia Elizabeth JOINER, daughter of Asa JOINER and Celia HILLIARD.
-This marriage produced 11 known children:
+The known children of this couple are:

 - David, b.
 10 Feb 1860.
 (Married Jeannie BURMAN).